 - Confronting the Coffee Crisis: Fair Trade, Sustainable Livelihoods and Ecosystems in Mexico and Central America edited by Christopher M. Bacon, V. Ernesto Méndez, Stephen R. Gliessman, David Goodman and Jonathan A. Fox

-- States and Social Evolution: Coffee and the Rise of National Governments in Central America by Robert Gregory Williams
+- + Social Evolution: Coffee and the Rise of National Governments in Central America by Robert Gregory Williams

 - Coffee and Power: Revolution and the Rise of Democracy in Central America by Jeffrey M. Paige